 There are a few steps to take note of before you apply for a job with M.A.C.
 Cosmetics.
 Stick with us and we’ll show you the best way to become a makeup artist for this adored brand!

-First things first, you can’t really get certified as a makeup artist by M.A.C.
+Here’s the thing, you can’t really get certified as a makeup artist by M.A.C.
 Cosmetics.
 Unless you’re an artist who’s already working for the company, there aren’t any open makeup classes offered by M.A.C. for emerging artists.
 Bummer, right?

 Well, there’s actually an advantage to this!
-This means you get to choose your program and customize your training for where you want to go in your makeup career.
-For example, being a Special FX makeup artist takes plenty of different skills than being a bridal makeup artist does – so you should orient your training to a specific career.
+This means you get to choose your makeup artist classes.
+I mean, why wouldn’t this be ideal?
+You get to customize your training for where you want to go in your makeup career.
+You won’t waste money taking makeup classes you don’t need.

-Attend M.A.C.
-Classes
+Attend M.A.C. makeup classes

 Be wary, though – even if these classes are offered to refine your skills, you still need to be at the top of your game when you walk in the door.
 Especially if you’re planning to apply for a job at M.A.C. in the future!

-Speak to Employees
+Speak to employees